Skip to Content

 Check out the full Intergenerational Literature Review to learn more about recent practices and strategies that could be replicated in your community.

-Funding for this initiative was made possible by contract no. HHSP233201500088I from ACL.
-The views expressed do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+This website is funded by the Administration for Community Living through technical assistance contract no. 140D0424D0032 from ACL.
+The views expressed do not necessarily reflect the official policies of the Administration for Community Living, U.S. Department of Health and Human Services, or the U.S. Government; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

 Back to top